libreobjet/open-guide/en/economies.md

 People like to share.
 If you give them something they have the right to share, they will happily do so.
 As such, open sourcing some of your work could be a way to get some attention, or even something to be known for.
 Your objects might travel further than if you just keep it for yourself and the generosity of open sourcing could shine back on you and the rest of your projects.

 ### Who's building your open source furniture?
-Something we havent seen explored in open source product design but that could have some impact in the near future is the importance of the builder in the open source product design process.
+Something we haven't seen explored in open source product design but that could have some impact in the near future is the importance of the builder in the open source product design process.
 If the design files and documentation are freely available to download, then what differentiates one object from another is who has built it.

 Collectors will always be willing to pay extra for a piece that has been built by the original creator than by someone else.
-Someone else might prefer to pay a company that is owned by its workers or that has a social model different than traditional captialist ones.The stories around the objects are what give value to them.
+Someone else might prefer to pay a company that is owned by its workers or that has a social model different than traditional capitalist ones.The stories around the objects are what give value to them.
 The value of an object does not lie only in its function and the art and vintage design markets exist to prove it.

 Tools
 -------